Why I love writing

 Some are good with pictures.
 Some with numbers.
 My realm is the world of words.
 Words come natural to me – I’m happy to share them with you.

 In my experience, art directors and copywriters are of different species.
 There is the odd one out, of course, who can do it both.
 But in general, the creative universe divides into words people and pictures people.
 It’s the way the world expresses in our minds.
 Words have always come naturally to me.

 Maybe that’s because dwelling in pictures has always been kind of scorned in my family.
-My parents do not have wallpaper.
-They have bookshelves.
+My parents did not have wallpaper.
+They had bookshelves.
 When I was a kid, we didn’t have a telly “lest the boy will never learn to read and write”.
 Comics were despised too, as were magazines with pictures in them.

 The upside is that it is always a greatly enriching experience to work with the pictures guys.